 1. An Affordable Oasis in the Bustling Heart of the Quarter

 French Market Inn offers a unique New Orleans feel that is both beautiful and authentic.
-Originally an 18th century French Creole bakery, French Market Inn’s timeless ambiance provides a lovely oasis from all the round-the-clock attractions just outside your door.
+Originally an 18th-century French Creole bakery, French Market Inn has a timeless ambiance that provides a lovely oasis from all the round-the-clock attractions just outside your door.

 We’re also one of the Quarter’s best bargains.
 With special offers, weekday rates, and seasonal savings, you can always snag one of our lovely guest rooms for a great price.